magento/merchdocs/src/marketing/price-rules-cart-coupon.md

    The system displays `Message is added to queue, wait to get your coupons soon`.
 Make sure that cron is running on your server.

-   After the cron job was processed, the list of generated codes appears.
+   After the cron job completes, the list of generated codes displays.

    ![Cart price rule - generated coupon codes]({% link marketing/assets/coupons-generated.png %}){: .zoom}
    _Generated Codes_